-The Company has to appoint the Auditor at each general meeting at which accounts are presented, to hold office until the end of the next meeting of that type.
-Resolution 14, which is recommended by the Audit Committee and the Board, proposes the re-appointment of the Company's existing Auditor, PricewaterhouseCoopers LLP.
+The Company is required to appoint an auditor at each general meeting at which accounts are presented, to hold office until the end of the next meeting of that type.

+The Audit Committee has recommended to the Board the re-appointment of the Company's existing Auditor, PricewaterhouseCoopers LLP.
+The Audit Committee has confirmed that its recommendation is free from third party influence and that no restrictive contractual provisions have been imposed on the Company limiting the choice of auditor.